Teenager gunned down on street in New Jersey

 IRVINGTON, New Jersey (WABC) -- Police are investigating after a teenager was fatally shot in New Jersey Wednesday afternoon.

-The victim's backpack sat in the middle of street after the shooting, which happened just after 4 p.m. on Clinton Avenue in Irvington.
+The victim's backpack sat in the middle of street after the shooting, which happened just before 3 p.m. on Clinton Avenue in Irvington.

-The Essex County Prosecutor's Office did not identify the victim other than to confirm he was a teenage male.
+Police responded and rushed the victim to University Hospital in Newark where he was pronounced dead.
+He was identified as Marquise Jenkins, a student at Irvington High School.

 There was a heavy police presence in the area.